-The simulated road load for each reference speed v_j shall be determined using the following equation, using the calculated A_s , B_s and C_s :
+The simulated road load for each reference speed $v_j$ shall be determined using the following equation, using the calculated $A_s$ , $B_s$ and $C_s$ :

-$$F{si} = A_s + B_s \times v_i + C_s \times v_i^2$$
+$$F{sj} = A_s + B_s \times v_j + C_s \times v_j^2$$

-- 8.1.3.4.
+8.1.3.4.
 For dynamometer load setting, two different methods may be used.
 If the vehicle is accelerated by the dynamometer, the methods described in paragraph 8.1.3.4.1. of this annex shall be used.
-If the vehicle is accelerated under its own power, the methods in paragraphs 8.1.3.4.1. or 8.1.3.4.2. of this annex shall be used and Tthe minimum acceleration multiplied by speed shall be 6 m2/sec3.
-Vehicles which are unable to achieve 6 m2/s3 shall be driven with the acceleration control fully applied. - 8.1.3.4.1.
-Fixed run method - 8.1.3.4.1.1.
-The dynamometer software shall perform a total of four coastdowns. in total: From the first coastdown, the dynamometer setting coefficients for the second run according to paragraph 8.1.4. of this annex shall be calculated.
+If the vehicle is accelerated under its own power, the methods in paragraphs 8.1.3.4.1. or 8.1.3.4.2. of this annex shall be used and the minimum acceleration multiplied by speed shall be 6 m2/sec3.
+Vehicles which are unable to achieve 6 m2/s3 shall be driven with the acceleration control fully applied.

+8.1.3.4.1.
+Fixed run method

+8.1.3.4.1.1.
+The dynamometer software shall perform a total of four coastdowns.
+From the first coastdown, the dynamometer setting coefficients for the second run shall be calculated according to paragraph 8.1.4. of this annex.
 Following the first coastdown, the software shall perform three additional coastdowns with either the fixed dynamometer setting coefficients determined after the first coastdown or the adjusted dynamometer setting coefficients according to paragraph 8.1.4. of this annex.